-The effort parameter is the actual knob.
-The trigger words are shortcuts to it.
-If you’ve ever wondered why Claude sometimes gives you a three-paragraph novel when you asked a yes/no question, or why it burns through your context window planning something you could’ve done in two minutes, effort is what you’re looking for.
+If you’ve ever wondered why Claude sometimes gives you a three-paragraph novel when you asked a yes/no question, or why it burns through your context window planning something you could’ve done in two minutes, the effort parameter is what you’re looking for.

 Table of contents